ncsa/Delta_doc/docs/source/user_guide/running_jobs.rst

 Using Job Dependency to Stagger Job Starts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When submitting multiple jobs, consider using ``--dependency`` to prevent all of the jobs from starting at the same time.
-Staggering the job startup resource load, prevents system slowdowns.
+Staggering the job startup resource load prevents system slowdowns.
 This is especially recommended for Python users because **multiple jobs that load Python on startup can slow down the system if they are all started at the same time**.

 From the ``--dependency`` man page: